ihebZmez/ihebZmerz/README.md

 **`CodeJester (Developer "Back-End,Front-End,Full-Stack" / Scripting Ballet / Pipeline CI/CD Maestro)`**

 I'm an indie Full-Stack developer that can work on Front-End or Back-End, scripting automated and CI/CD implementor building my version of the digital world one step at a time.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
 All my freelance project is built the same way, from ideation and planning.
-I publish that content on my parkour on "(https://iheb-zm-portfolio.netlify.app/)".
+I publish that content on my parkour on "(https://portfolio-iheb-zm.vercel.app/)" OR "(https://iheb-zm-portfolio.netlify.app/)".
 <!--
    <p align="left">
       <a href="https://www.youtube.com/c/fknight?sub_confirmation=1">